Sinking of the FV Antares: Sinking of Antares

 Shortly after 04.00 Faslane reported the incident to Clyde Marine Rescue Coordination Centre and the Secretary of the Clyde Fisherman’s Association.
 Clyde Marine Rescue Coordination Centre put out a call to all fishing vessels in the area but initially got no response.
 Concerned by the incident, the Secretary of the Clyde Fisherman’s Association contacted trawlers at sea and local fish salesmen to try to identify any fishing vessels that had not returned to port.
-The Heroine and Hercules III reported that they had lost contact with the Antares but assumed the vessel had returned to port.
+Heroine and Hercules III reported that they had lost contact with Antares but assumed the vessel had returned to port.
 When it became clear that Antares had not docked, the Royal Naval Air Station at Prestwick sent a helicopter to search the area off Garroch Head.
 Flotsam and surface oil were observed by the helicopter around 11.00 and a full scale search operation was launched involving two helicopters and 40 search units, including shoreline search teams, lifeboats from Lamlash and Troon, HMS Charybdis and 33 fishing vessels in the area.
-A shipwreck confirmed to be the Antares was discovered at 14.00 on 22 November, shoreline searches on the west coast of the Isle of Bute continued until 25 November.
-The wreck of the Antares was raised by the Ministry of Defence on 10 December 1990 and the bodies of three crew members were recovered from the wreck site.
+A shipwreck confirmed to be Antares was discovered at 14.00 on 22 November, shoreline searches on the west coast of the Isle of Bute continued until 25 November.
+The wreck of Antares was raised by the Ministry of Defence on 10 December 1990 and the bodies of three crew members were recovered from the wreck site.
 Following the salvage operation, the men of Carradale saturation trawled the area around the wreck in an unsuccessful attempt to find the remains of the fourth crew member.
 The body was finally brought to the surface on 15 April 1991 in the nets of a trawler fishing in the area.